Find The Best Insurance

 Homeowners insurance policies consist of five main coverage components that kick in if the risk-event or peril that caused the damage, theft, or accident is covered by your homeowners insurance policy

-Your hazard coverage effectively sets the coverage amounts for everything except liability coverage and medical payments coverage.
-Coverage limits for personal property, other structures, and loss of use coverage are determined as a percentage of your total hazard coverage, and the percentage breakdown usually looks something like this:
+Your dwelling coverage effectively sets the coverage amounts for everything except liability coverage and medical payments coverage.
+Coverage limits for personal property, other structures, and loss of use coverage are determined as a percentage of your total dwelling coverage, and the percentage breakdown usually looks something like this:

 Personal property: 50 percent